 A survey of basic finance and accounting tools used in managerial decision-making.
 Topics include acquisition and allocation of financial resources, net present value, capital budgeting and accounting systems.

 412 Organizational Behavior (3).
-Pre-reg: BUS 326, WVC 301
+Prereq: BUS 326

 A study of human behavior at the individual, group, and organizational level with topics including personality, motivation, teams, leadership, power and organizational structure.